emlez/emlez/README.md

-# 🧑🏽‍💻 My name is Emilio Sánchez Ramírez
+# 🧑🏽‍💻 You can call me emlez

 [![header.png](https://i.postimg.cc/C1yJNRFh/header.png)](https://postimg.cc/CZNjMLBX)

 ### 💻 I'm a Frontend Web Developer, a Mechanical Engineer, and a lifetime learner

-⚡️ You can find me almost everywhere as [emlez][linktree]

 💚 Improving along [Platzi Master with the Cohort 8][platzi]